 - 2 cucumbers chopped

 - 10 artichoke hearts in water squeezed of excess water and chopped in quarters

 - 1 ounce feta

-- sprinkle of garlic salt (keep adding to taste)
+- sprinkle garlic salt keep adding to taste

 - Chop all veggies and combine with the rest of the ingredients in a large bowl.

 - Store in the refrigerator up to 5 days.

 - Can sub other meat or fish for the chicken.